zarisi/fantasy_adidas/README.md

 * **Add submit part**

     At the moment the app only show the selected players, but you can't do anything more with them, so the idea is to implement an action that "saves" your team like a lock system for the weekly match were all the validation must be done.

+* **Add Drag and Drop**

+  Adding this feature would let the player drag the searched players to your team avoiding the button, making it a more interactive interaction for the user over the basic add/remove buttons